dmh2000/simple-can-bus/README.md

 Directory "api" contains a web backend that connects to the 'client' program.
 It provides send/receive functions for a web application that displays and controls the CAN simulation.

-## ./can-ui
+## ./ui

 **See ./can-ui/README.md**

-A web client for accessing the CAN bus data.
-Its a React/Vite app.
-In development mode there is no build operation.
-Just run it from the command line.
+A web client UI for accessing the CAN bus data.

 ## Step 4 : Build the System